 Why should this be a consideration for small business owners?
 Converting to green cleaning methods will save you money, help reduce absenteeism and hey, you get to do your bit for our poor planet!
 Here are a few statistics to persuade you that I’m not just a tree hugger:

-Since 1950, at least 70,000 new chemical compounds have been invented and dispersed into ours.
-1*
+“since 1950, at least 70,000 new chemical compounds have been invented and dispersed into our environment” and only a small portion of these chemicals have been tested for toxicity to humans 1*

 1 out of every 3 chemical cleaning products contains ingredients known to cause human health or environmental problems.
 2*